nebevk/art-previewer-app/README.md

 ## How it began
 ![Art Viewer Sketch](./src/assets/previewer-sketch.jpg)

 Everything started on a piece of paper.
-With some brainstomring and my wifes suggestions I created initial lalyout idea that you can see above.
+With some brainstomring and my wife’s insights I created initial layout idea that you can see above.

 ## Current state